Alignment and matching tests for high-dimensional tensor signals via tensor contraction: Properties of vector Dyson equation induced by the matrix M

-Roughly speaking, the stability of the vector Dyson equation \eqref{Eq of MDE 3 order} refers that if a vector-valued function \(\bbv(z)\) satisfies a perturbed version of the vector Dyson equation with a small perturbation term \(\bbve(z)\) uniformly controlled over a given region \(\tilde{\mcS}_{\eta_0}\) as in \eqref{Eq of stability region 1} later, then the difference between \(\bbv(z)\) and the solution \(\bbg(z)\) of the original equation \eqref{Eq of MDE 3 order} is also small uniformly over \(\tilde{\mcS}_{\eta_0}\).
-This stability is a key tool to derive the empirical spectral distribution (ESD) of the matrix \(\bbM\) asymptotically converges to the measure \(\nu\) associated with \(\bbg(z)\), which will be proven as the limiting spectral distribution (LSD) of the matrix \(\bbM\) later.
+Roughly speaking, the stability of the vector Dyson equation \eqref{Eq of MDE 3 order} means that if a vector-valued function \(\bbv(z)\) satisfies a perturbed version of the vector Dyson equation with a small perturbation term \(\bbve(z)\) uniformly controlled over a given region \(\tilde{\mcS}_{\eta_0}\) as in \eqref{Eq of stability region 1} later, then the difference between \(\bbv(z)\) and the solution \(\bbg(z)\) of the original equation \eqref{Eq of MDE 3 order} is also small uniformly over \(\tilde{\mcS}_{\eta_0}\).
+This stability is a key tool to show that the empirical spectral distribution (ESD) of the matrix \(\bbM\) asymptotically converges to the measure \(\nu\) associated with \(\bbg(z)\), which we will prove to be the LSD of the matrix \(\bbM\) later.
 Here, we first define a region in the upper complex plane as follows:

 where \(\zeta\) is the right and left boundary of the limiting spectral distribution \(\nu(\cdot)\) of the matrix \(\bbM\) in (\ref{Eq of support boundary}) later and